networkinss/joaswizard/README.md

 # Jo as wizard

 Jo as wizard (short: Jo, coming from J OAS wizard) helps to create a complete OAS3 specification without having to know OpenAPI.
-All you need to do is to define the properties of an object in Yaml format, the name of the object and the field name used for the ID.
+All you need to do is to define the properties of an object in Yaml format or an Excel file, the name of the object and the field name used for the ID.
-Only with that information will Jo as wizard create a complete OpenAPi specification which includes:
+Only with that information will Jo as wizard create a complete OpenAPi specification within 5 minutes which includes:

 * CRUD operations (GET all, GET by id, POST, PUT, DELETE).
 * Object schemas.
 * Default info section

-First aim is to create a complete OpenAPI specification with a minimum of data.
+First aim is to create a complete OpenAPI specification with a minimum of effort and data.
-All you need is a file with a content like:
+All you need is a Yaml formatted file with a content like:
 ```
 name: Underdog
 price: 12.05
 status: "available"
 tags: [ dog,4paws ]
 ```

 and you will be able to create a full OAS3 document with one execution and a few parameters.
 Second aim is to generate mass data from Excel files.

 Repository: https://github.com/networkinss/joaswizard.
-This project is inspired by https://github.com/isa-group/oas-wizard.
+This project was initially inspired by https://github.com/isa-group/oas-wizard.
-It is a complete re-write in Java instead of Node.js and a lot of extensions.
+It is a complete re-write in Java instead of Node.js and a lot of dynamic parameters and extensions.
-This is for better integration in Java applications, but also to be more flexible handling mustache engine.
+This is for better integration in Java applications, but also to be more flexible handling Handlebars engine.

 ## Use case